aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

-1. command: This is the message sent by **kmstool-instance** to the enclave, and contains an `Operation` field that can be `SetCredentials` or `Decrypt`.
+1. command: This is the message sent by **kmstool-instance** to the enclave, and contains an `Operation` field that can be `SetClient` or `Decrypt`.
-    1. `SetCredentials` operation requires `AwsAccessKeyId` and `AwsSecretAccessKey` fields to be set to the corresponding IAM Credentials, as well as `AwsSessionToken` if available.
+    1. `SetClient` operation requires `AwsAccessKeyId` and `AwsSecretAccessKey` fields to be set to the corresponding IAM Credentials, as well as `AwsSessionToken` if available.
+Additionaly, it can specify `AwsRegion` to allow client to change region, if enclave does not already have a specific region set.
+If neither side sets a specific region, "us-east-1" is used.
-Example: `{"Operation": "SetCredentials", "AwsAccessKeyId": "AKIAIOSFODNN7EXAMPLE", "AwsSecretAccessKey": "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY"}`
+Example: `{"Operation": "SetClient", "AwsAccessKeyId": "AKIAIOSFODNN7EXAMPLE", "AwsSecretAccessKey": "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY", "AwsRegion": "us-east-1"}`.
     2. `Decrypt` operation requires a `Ciphertext` fields to be set.
 Ciphertext is a base64-encoded bytestream that is the result of a KMS Encrypt operation.
 Example: `{"Operation": "Decrypt", "Ciphertext": "AQICAHiFvOgLomqhXP8y..NkRa4CGQ=="}`